-- 22.1 ILP youth must have twenty-four (24) hour telephone access to the provider.
-The provider must have a key to the youth's housing so as to have twenty-four (24) hour access. - 22.2 Providers must develop a schedule for providing supervision based on a specific youth's maturity, acquired skills, and abilities.
+- 24.0 ILP youth must have a documented assessment which supports their level of independence. - 24.1 ILP youth must have twenty-four (24) hour telephone access to the provider.
+The provider must have a key to the youth's housing so as to have twenty-four (24) hour access. - 24.2 Providers must develop a schedule for providing supervision based on a specific youth's maturity, acquired skills, and abilities.
 The supervisory schedule will be developed in collaboration with the youth and DFCS Case Manager.
 Supervision must be designed so that the provider may observe that the youth is practicing healthy life skills and decision-making.
-Supervision schedule should not conflict with the youth's class or work schedule. - 22.3 Supervision of ILP youth includes at a minimum the following: - safety, health, and overall well-being; - ability to manage school and work responsibilities without daily supervision; - ability to follow program and landlord rules; - ability to use good judgment in daily activities; and - overall progress toward established goals and desired outcomes. - 22.4 The frequency of in-person supervision may vary due to many factors (e.g., readiness for independence; living arrangements chosen; presence or availability of other adults; other factors unforeseen until after placement).
-The following in person supervisory schedule, at a minimum, shall be utilized during the first four (4) weeks in Single Occupancy Housing: - 1st seven days: Daily face-to-face supervision.
+Supervision schedule should not conflict with the youth's class or work schedule. - 24.3 Supervision of ILP youth includes at a minimum the following: - safety, health, and overall well-being; - ability to manage school and work responsibilities without daily supervision; - ability to follow program and landlord rules; - ability to use good judgment in daily activities; and